KSU-SDML/Jawdah/README.md

 ```
 python score_and_label_updated.py
 ```
-4. Ultimately you will get two CSV ouput files, one for score & the other for labels.
+4. Ultimately, you will get two CSV ouput files, one for score & the other for labels.